Contextual/Thread-local Sessions¶

 method

-get_one(entity: _EntityBindKey[_O], ident: _PKIdentityArgument, *, options: Sequence[ORMOption] | None = None, populate_existing: bool = False, with_for_update: ForUpdateParameter = None, identity_token: Any | None = None, execution_options: OrmExecuteOptionsParameter = {}, bind_arguments: _BindArguments | None = None) _O ¶ Return exactly one instance based on the given primary key identifier, or raise an exception if not found.
+sqlalchemy.orm.scoped_session.get_one(entity: _EntityBindKey[_O], ident: _PKIdentityArgument, *, options: Sequence[ORMOption] | None = None, populate_existing: bool = False, with_for_update: ForUpdateParameter = None, identity_token: Any | None = None, execution_options: OrmExecuteOptionsParameter = {}, bind_arguments: _BindArguments | None = None) _O¶ Return exactly one instance based on the given primary key identifier, or raise an exception if not found.

 Proxied for the

-class on behalf of thescoped_session
+Sessionclass on behalf of thescoped_sessionclass.Raises

-if the query selects no rows.For a detailed documentation of the arguments see the method
+sqlalchemy.orm.exc.NoResultFoundif the query selects no rows.For a detailed documentation of the arguments see the method

-.New in version 2.0.22.
+Session.get().New in version 2.0.22.

 - Returns: